Falwell says he’s resigned from Liberty University

 RICHMOND, Va.
-(AP) — Jerry Falwell Jr. said Tuesday that he has resigned as head of evangelical Liberty University because of ongoing controversies about his wife’s sexual involvement with a younger business partner and in the wake of a social media photo that caused an uproar.
+(AP) — Jerry Falwell Jr. announced his resignation Tuesday as head of evangelical Liberty University amid conflicting claims about a sexual relationship his wife had with a younger business partner.

 Falwell’s exit marks a precipitous fall from power for one of the country’s most visible evangelical leaders and ardent supporters of President Donald Trump.
 The Lynchburg, Virginia, university was founded by Falwell’s late father, the Rev. Jerry Falwell Sr.

-Falwell confirmed his decision in an interview with The Associated Press.
+Falwell confirmed his decision to resign in an interview with The Associated Press.
 According to the school, he initially offered to resign Monday, hours after the Reuters news agency published an interview with a man who said that he had a yearslong sexual relationship with Becki Falwell and that Jerry Falwell participated in some of the liaisons as a voyeur.
 Falwell later reversed course, and began telling news outlets he had no intention of leaving.
-Liberty University spokesman Scott Lamb did not respond to a request for comment Tuesday.
+Then he changed direction again.

+“That’s the only reason I resigned: because I don’t want something my wife did to harm the school I’ve spent my whole life building,” he said in a phone interview.
+“I never broke a single rule that applies to staff members at Liberty, which I was.
+So I want everybody to know that.”

+The university confirmed in a statement that its board had accepted Falwell’s resignation as president, chancellor and board member.
+All were effective immediately, the statement said.

-Falwell had already been on leave since earlier this month after a photo he posted on social media caused an uproar.
+Falwell had already been on leave since earlier this month after alumni and others recoiled at a photo he posted on social media The image showed him with his pants unzipped, stomach exposed and arm high around the waist of his wife’s pregnant assistant.
+Falwell has said the photo was taken at a costume party during a family vacation.

+The board “put me on leave for showing my belly in a picture and my contract doesn’t allow that,” he said Tuesday.
+He later added, “I’m 58 years old, and I think there’s something else in the cards for me.
+And so the board was gracious in accepting my resignation … and it’s time to move on.”

 The latest controversy began to unfold late Sunday, when The Washington Examiner published a lengthy statement from Falwell disclosing that his wife had an extramarital affair.
 The statement, later shared with the AP, said the man involved had been threatening to reveal the relationship “to deliberately embarrass my wife, family, and Liberty University unless we agreed to pay him substantial monies.”

 Falwell said he was seeking mental health counseling after dealing with fallout from the affair, which he said he had no role in.